Associate Fellow, International Security Programme

-Michael Moodie is assistant director and senior specialist at the Congressional Research Service (CRS) overseeing the Foreign Affairs, Defense, and Trade Division.
+Michael Moodie is assistant director at the Congressional Research Service (CRS) where he oversees the work of 90 analysts in the foreign affairs, defense, and trade division.

-In 1989 he was confirmed by the Senate to be assistant director for multilateral affairs of the US Arms Control and Disarmament Agency (ACDA), where he served until 1993.
+In government, he was appointed by President George H.W.
+Bush to be assistant director for multilateral affairs of the U.S. Arms Control and Disarmament Agency.

-From 1983 to 1987, he was special assistant to the ambassador at the US Mission to NATO and between 1993-2005, served as president of the Chemical and Biological Arms Control Institute (CBACI), a policy research organization he co-founded.
+In policy research, he served as president of the Chemical and Biological Arms Control Institute (CBACI), a research organization he co-founded, among other positions.

 |1994-2005||President, Chemical and Biological Arms Control Institute|